heyprashant/task-manager-app/README.md

 # Task Manager REST API
-This is a back-end code repository.
-This is a full featured Task Management REST API back-end built with Node.js, Express and MongoDB.
+<a href='https://heyprashant-task-app.herokuapp.com/'> Live demo</a>

+This is a MERN stack web application, It handles all CRUD operations on tasks and user account (create, view, update and delete) and user profile info (update and add user image).
+With all authentication and authorization handled at the backend using Node.js, like hash encryption of passwords and access management with JWT tokens.

-<h3> Features include:</h3>
+Other Features include:
+- Sending welcome mail and Delete account mail.
+- Password reset via mail.
-<li> Full CRUD features for User and Task instances.
+- Full CRUD features for User and Task instances.
-<li> Hash encryption of passwords and access management with JWT tokens.
+- Upload and Delete User Display picture.
-<li> Restricted user access to CRUD operations based on JWT tokens.
+- Restricted user access to CRUD operations based on JWT tokens.
-<li> Pagination and filtering of server responses to avoid slow page load times.
+- Pagination and filtering of server responses to avoid slow page load times.

+FrontEnd Submodule for app - <a href='https://github.com/heyprashant/Task-app-front-end'>Client</a>

 ### API USAGE
 All HTTP requests can be made from software such as [Postman](www.getpostman.com).
 Postman is free and exists for all major operating systems.